ConsolidatedSky/NEFARAM/README.md

 # NEFARAM
+License CC BY-NC-SA 4.0
 ## Preamble
-NEFARAM is a very NSFW modlist with lots of new content yet balanced around a deleveled world. current version requires a woman character.
+NEFARAM is a unique NSFW modlist with lots of new content yet balanced around a deleveled world.
+Graphics based on AVO 1.3current version requires a woman character.
 ## Requirements
 Latest Version of Skyrim Anniversary Edition WITH the paid Creation Club content.

+GPU : RTX2060 should get you 60 FPS almost everywhere.

+Increase your pagefile (recommended : 40 GB)

+Size : 150 GB ( and another 150 for the downloads).
+Put the modlist on an SSD

+Wide Screens not tested

+Made for keyboard playing.
 ## Installation
 With Wabbajack
 ## What make NEFARAM unique :